 This article contains affiliate links.
 Found Animals receives a portion of the proceeds from every purchase made after clicking on the links.
 These profits go toward saving more homeless animals!

 If you have decided to adopt a dog from an animal shelter or rescue GOOD FOR YOU!
 If you have already adopted or acquired your dog as a stray or from a friend THAT’S GREAT TOO!

 Chances are, you know the approximate age of your adopted dog based on what you were told when you got him, but it is often difficult even for a veterinarian to tell the exact age of your pup.
 We can make an educated guess based on a few factors like teeth and fur color.
 You know your dog better than anyone.
 Learn the canine signs of aging and it will help you make more appropriate choices in the type of care you give your dog.

-First let’s talk a little about Aging Profiles of Dogs.
-Smaller dogs can live up to 16 years, medium sized dogs 10 to 14 years and large dogs like Great Dane size typically live 7 to 8 years.
+First let’s talk a little about aging profiles of dogs.
+Small dogs can live up to 16 years, medium size dogs 10 to 14 years and large dogs, like a Great Dane size, typically live 7 to 8 years.
 Large breed dogs stay “puppylike” for 24 months or more, compared to the usual 12 to 15 months for medium and small dogs.

 Puppies: It is easier to tell how old a puppy is than an older dog based on their baby teeth:

 - At one month of age, milk teeth start pushing through the gums